Memorial tribute videos are a beautiful and meaningful way to say goodbye to a friend or family member.

 You can also upload it to Dropbox or Google, and simply share the link to the file.

-With all of this options, people just view the video using a link, rather than having to download a huge file (video files are often pretty big).
+With all of these options, people just view the video using a link, rather than having to download a huge file (video files are often pretty big).
 You can also share the link to the video via social media or email.

 As always, we recommend backing up the video to your backup drive, to keep in the family archives.